Shiv Nadar tops the EdelGive Hurun India Philanthropy List, donated Rs 3 crore per day

 Billionaire industrialist and philanthropist Shiv Nadar topped the EdelGive Hurun India Philanthropy List 2022 released for the year 2022.
 With an annual donation of Rs 1,161 crore, Nadar, 77, reclaimed the title of ‘India’s Most Generous’.
 As per the estimates, he donated Rs 3 crore per day.
-Wipro’s Azim Premji, 77, was the second on the list with an annual donation of Rs 484 crore.
+Wipro’s Azim Premji, 77, was the second in the list with an annual donation of Rs 484 crore.
 Premji was also mentioned as the only living Indian to feature in the EdelGive Hurun Philanthropists of the Century.

 As per the report, the third and the fourth spot were occupied by Reliance Industries Chairman Mukesh Ambani and Kumar Mangalam Birla, chairman of the Aditya Birla Group, respectively.
-As per the report, Ambani donated Rs 411 crore in a year, and Birla donated Rs 242 crore in the same period.
+As per the report, Ambani donated Rs 411 crore in a year, Birla donated Rs 242 crore in the same period.

-Susmita and Subroto Bagchi, and Radha and NS Parthasarathy of Mindtree were at the fifth spot with an annual donation of Rs 213 crore each.
-With a donation of Rs 190 crore, India’s richest man, Gautam Adani, 60, was the seventh on the list this year.
+Susmita and Subroto Bagchi, and Radha and NS Parthasarathy of Mindtree were at the fifth spot with annual donation of Rs 213 crore each.
+With a donation of Rs 190 crore, India’s richest man, Gautam Adani, 60, was at the seventh on list this year.

-Other stalwarts, Nandan Nilekani, Kris Gopalakrishnan, and S D Shibulal, all former Infosys employees, donated Rs 159 crore, Rs 90 crore, and Rs 35 crore, and are ranked 9, 16, and 28, respectively.
+Other stalwarts, Nandan Nilekani, Kris Gopalakrishnan and S D Shibulal, all former Infosys employees, donated Rs 159 crore, Rs 90 crore and Rs 35 crore, and are ranked 9, 16 and 28, respectively.

 The report mentioned that Nikhil Kamath, 36, of Zerodha was the youngest philanthropist on the EdelGive Hurun Philanthropy List 2022.
 He and his brother Nithin Kamath increased their donation by 300 per cent to Rs 100 crore this year for different philanthropic causes.